pferreira8/holdem/README.md

 ```

 ## Args
--n -> number of simulations to run
+-n -> number of simulations to run  (default value: 1,000,000) \n
-        default value -> 1,000,000
--r -> repeat a specified simulation an arbitrary number of times
+-r -> repeat a specified simulation an arbitrary number of times (default value: 0)
-        default value -> 0

 ###updated benchmark:
 it takes ~87ms to evaluate a pair distribution of one million dealt hands.